huggingface/transformers/examples/flax/language-modeling/README.md

 Models written in JAX/Flax are **immutable** and updated in a purely functional way which enables simple and efficient model parallelism.

-Given these characteristics, pre-training large language models using JAX/Flax with Cloud TPUs can be considerably more efficient than using other frameworks (TODO: adds stats below).

-Here,

 ## Masked language modeling

 In the following, we demonstrate how to train a bi-directional transformer model